Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 ## Create an Alert

-1. Open Azure Portal [Azure Portal](https://portal.azure.com), sign in with your credentials
+1. Open [Azure portal](https://portal.azure.com), sign in with your credentials
-2. Go to *Monitor* using for example search box at the top
+2. Go to *Monitor* using for example the search box at the top
 3. From the menu, click *Service Health*
 4. Click *Planned maintenance*
 5. Click *Add service health alert*